April 6. House of Hope has to appear before the Court again. |

 |

 March 31 House of Hope wins court case.
+On

 March 25.
 Pastors beaten up during demonstrations On Saturday the demonstrations against the falsification of the presidential election result continued.
 The plan was to have a peaceful demonstration at the October square in the centre of Minsk, but was met with dozens of tractors and trucks, and a several thousand men strong police force.
 The official reason for all the tractors and trucks was that the skating rink (occupying less than 5pst of the entire square) was to be removed that Saturday, thus filling the whole square with scrap metal on wheels.
 When a crowd started to march towards the prison where several hundred demonstrators are jailed, the police force attacked the unarmed crowd with bats, tear gas and chock grenades.
 Several demonstrators where brutally beaten and kicked by the police, amongst them two evangelical pastors.
 As far as we know, the two pastors where not seriously injured, but they where shocked over the extreme violence used by the police.
 It is unknown if this was a wilful targeting from the policemen's side, since the church they are leading has many members from the opposition parties.
 We will come back with more on this later...